How Upskilling and Reskilling Saves Your Company Money

 Upskilling is the process of adding to an existing skill set within a current role (e.g., training a currently employed software engineer in a new programming language).

-Reskilling is the process of learning new skills needed to do an entirely different job (e.g., switching from graphic design to software development).
+Reskilling is learning new skills needed to do an entirely different job (e.g., switching from graphic design to software development).

-As an enterprise, you must constantly update your offerings to stay relevant and gain a competitive edge.
-Keeping your employee’s training up-to-date and on par with current market offerings is an essential part of the process.
+In the ultra-competitive modern marketplace, companies must constantly update their offerings to stay relevant and gain a competitive edge.
+Keeping your employees’ training up-to-date and on par with current market offerings is an essential part of this process.
+It’s increasingly important as AI and Machine Learning technologies, eliminating basic tasks and resulting in a steep gap between workers’ skills and the opportunities available to them.

 Reduce Training and Recruitment Costs

-When recruiting employees with a new skill set, you’ll also have to bear associated costs — interviewing, hiring, background checks, onboarding, process training, etc. And, with the current highly competitive job market, employees with niche skills can demand top dollar.
+When recruiting employees with a new skill set, you’ll also have to bear associated costs — interviewing, hiring, background checks, onboarding, process training, etc. And, for employees with niche skillsets in highly desirable technologies, you may end up paying top dollar to outbid other companies for talent.

 Retraining your current workforce with new skills can help save on the costs associated with new hires.
-With upskilling and reskilling, you’ll already have skilled employees trained on your organization’s processes and policies, so they can hit the ground running in their new skill or upgraded role.
+What’s more, current employees are already well-trained in your organization’s processes and policies so they can hit the ground running with their new skills or in their upgraded role, no onboarding required.

 Retain Knowledge and Talent

-The technological landscape will continue evolving with new tech adopted every few years.
-But, loyal employees with years or even decades of accumulated knowledge about your company’s product verges on priceless.
+The technological landscape will continue evolving, with new tech adopted every few years and a high value put on talent with up-to-date skillsets.
+But, in comparison, your tenured employees with years or even decades of accumulated knowledge about your company’s product and processes verge on priceless.

-If you don’t upskill or reskill them, they may update their skills themselves and find another employer.
-You’ll have to look for new talent and bear associated hiring costs to replace them, not to mention the knowledge and experience they take with them.
+If you don’t invest in training, these employees may update their skills themselves and find another employer.
+You’ll have to look for new talent and bear associated hiring costs to replace them, not to mention the invaluable knowledge and experience they take with them.
+Invest in your loyal employees, and your company will continue to evolve and keep up with market trends.

 Cross-trained employees with diverse knowledge in multiple areas are a significant asset to any organization.